Assistance programs Mohave County.

 Housing and rent assistance programs

-The Mohave County Community Services Department has recently received a federal government stimulus grant for almost $900,000 to fight homelessness and prevent evictions.
+The Mohave County Community Services Department get federal government funding and grants each year.
+Some of the money will be to fight homelessness and prevent evictions.

-The government money is part of the American Recovery and Reinvestment Act (ARRA) program, which is from the United States Department of Housing and Urban Development (HUD).
+The government money is part of the ESG program as well as grant based, community action money.
+There may also be funds from the United States Department of Housing and Urban Development (HUD).
 The money is administered by the Arizona Department of Housing (ADOH) which subcontracts with Mohave County.
 The main goal of the Arizona Homelessness Prevention and Rapid Re-Housing Program (HPRP) is to prevent evictions and provide homelessness prevention assistance to households who would otherwise become homeless.
 Money can also be used to help people find a new home if they are currently homeless.

 Assistance provided is limited and will end after some period.
 They are looking to provide a maximum of 12 months of housing assistance.
 During the 12 months they are receiving aid, the organization will work with them intensively to help them increase their incomes, find jobs, or get self sufficient.

 There are some criteria to be eligible for rental assistance on the program.
 Applicants need to either be homeless or about to be be evicted and become homeless.
 That is defined by circumstances including if a person is to be evicted in two weeks, has had a sudden, significant loss of their total income, if they lost a job, or if they reside in housing that has been condemned.

 - People need to be willing to participate in a self-sufficiency program and/or housing counseling.